recollir/iets-interessant/README.md

 ### 2021-05-08
 - [Swimming Timer](http://arduinoideas.blogspot.com/2013/02/swimming-timer.html) - Swimming Timer for swim meets based on an Arduino
+- [SprintTimer](https://appmaker.se/home/sprinttimer/) - using the iPhone as a timing device
 - [NoRouter](https://norouter.io) - Unprivileged instant multi-cloud networking (IP-over-Stdio.
 Easy multi-host & multi-cloud networking for dev environments.
 No root privilege is required.
 - [maxmcd/webtty](https://github.com/maxmcd/webtty) - WebTTY allows you to share a terminal session from your machine using WebRTC.
 You can pair with a friend without setting up a proxy server, debug servers behind NATs, and more.
 WebTTY also works in-browser.
 - [est357/owlk8s](https://github.com/est357/owlk8s) - A K8s ClusterIP HTTP monitoring library based on eBPF